 Methods: This research was conducted from January 21 to 23, 2022, using a correlational descriptive design with a cross-sectional approach.
-The population consisted of nursing students from the regular class of 2020 and B23 at Airlangga University, with a sample size of 164 respondents selected through simple random sampling.
-The independent variable was the use of gadgets, while the dependent variables were changes in sleep patterns and social interactions.
-The instruments used for this study included the Smartphone Addiction Scale (SAS), the Pittsburgh Sleep Quality Index (PSQI), and the Social Interaction Anxiety Scale (SIAS).
-Data were collected via a questionnaire and analyzed using Spearman's rho test, with a significance level set at <0.05.
+The study included 164 nursing students from Airlangga University, selected through simple random sampling.
+The independent variable was gadget use, and the dependent variables were changes in sleep patterns and social interactions.
+Instruments used included the Smartphone Addiction Scale, Pittsburgh Sleep Quality Index, and Social Interaction Anxiety Scale.
+Data were collected via a questionnaire and analyzed using Spearman's rho test, with significance set at <0.05.